CenturyLinkCloud/PublicKB/Servers/bare-metal-faq.md

 **Can I increase or decrease CPU, memory or storage resources on Bare Metal servers?**

 No, the CPU, memory and storage are static resources on each individual Bare Metal server and can not be changed once a particular configuration has been provisioned.
+The best available path for adjusting the resource configuration is to provision a new server with the desired configuration and plan to migrate any data as necessary.

 **What are the self-service actions available to me through the Control portal for Bare Metal servers?**